Metal Processing Applications

 Pickling of Steel (Acid Solution)

 SEPRODYN® tubular microfiltration modules may be used to retain solids, oils and silica.
 This stage is primarily used to remove any suspended particles that may damage the NF elements in the second stage of the filtration process.
+The solution should be cooled down to at least 60°C (140°F).
+These modules can handle pH 0-14.

 Pickling of Aluminum (Caustic Solution)

 SEPRODYN® tubular microfiltration modules may be used to retain solids, oils and silica.
 This stage is primarily used to move any suspended particles that may damage the NF elements in the second stage of the filtration process. the solution should be cooled down to at least 60ºC (140°F).
+These modules can handle pH 0-14.